 Ficus Religiosa and Ficus Glomerata Extracts Exhibits Antiinflammatory

-- by Gulecha V.S 1,2*, Sivakumar T2, Mahajan M.S1,
+Activity in the Rat - by Gulecha V.S 1,2*, Sivakumar T2, Mahajan M.S1,

 Khandare R.A1, Upasani C.D1